scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ## Monad Transformers in Scalaz

 Monad transformers are a little different to the other abstractions we've seen.
-Although there is a [monad transformer type class][scala.MonadTrans] it is very uncommon to use it.
+Although there is a [monad transformer type class][scalaz.MonadTrans] it is very uncommon to use it.
 We normally only use monad transformers to build monads, which we use via the `Monad` type class.
 Thus the main points of interest when using monad transformers are:

 - the available transformer classes;
 - building stacks of monads using transformers;